 Veteran’s preference points will be added to each step of the process as long as you meet the passing score requirements for that step.

-On your first day, please report to the City of Lakeland Training/Assessment Center at 7:45 a.m.
+Please report to the City of Lakeland Training/Assessment Center at 7:45 a.m.
 The center is located at 989 East Memorial Boulevard, Lakeland, Florida 33801.
 If the location changes due to capacity or other reasons, you will be notified in advance with the updated address.

 As part of your onboarding experience, lunch will be provided.